qchiujunhao/cs562NLP/hw1/README.md

 # Part 3

+part3.py solve this part questions.
+Run 'python part3.py result_part2.txt > result_part3.txt', and then you can see all results on result_part3.txt.

 ## Word counting & distribution

-   part3.py solve this sub-part questions.

   1. How many unique types are present in this corpus?

      143294